ItsSpirax/MPSTME-Attendance-Report/README.md

 This repository contains the code for a web application that allows NMIMS students to easily check their latest attendance records.
 The application fetches attendance data from the SVKM portal and displays it in a user-friendly format.

+This web application has been hosted on Cloudflare Pages and Vercel for easy access.

 **Note:** This project is for educational purposes only.
 Use it responsibly and at your own risk.

 #### Try it out: [https://report.adith.tech](https://report.adith.tech)